kchardon/YPPOG_project_M1/README.md

 ## Project Overview

-The **YPPOG project** explores whether private data (e.g., age, gender, and region of residence) can be inferred from game data, with a primary focus on determining if a player is a minor.
-This research is critical for enhancing youth privacy protection in online gaming environments.
+The **YPPOG project** investigates whether private information—such as age, gender, and region of residence—can be inferred from game data.
+A key focus is on determining whether a player is a minor, addressing critical concerns about youth privacy protection in online gaming environments.

+Prior research has shown that attackers can exploit publicly available game data to infer sensitive information about players.
+For instance, in the game Dota 2, studies have demonstrated how public in-game data can be leveraged to deduce private demographic attributes [1].
+This highlights the pressing need to understand and mitigate privacy risks in gaming ecosystems.

 ## Data